Arctic wilderness aurora viewing spot

 For most travellers with 4+ nights in Kiruna, the best strategy is:

 1. Night 1 or 2: Guided tour.
-Learn local spots, get camera coached, see what "works" looks like.
+Learn how locals read conditions, get basic phone photo help when possible, see what "works" looks like.

 2. Remaining nights: DIY if the rented gear + confidence is there.
 Skip nights with bad forecasts.